Interested in learning more?

-Welcome to the University of Louisville Eco-Reps program!
+Welcome to the University of Louisville Eco-Reps program.
 UofL's Sustainability Council launched this ongoing peer-to-peer sustainability outreach and education program in 2012 for all students, faculty, and staff who give a damn!
-Eco-Reps is designed to move faculty, staff & students beyond talk to action for a more sustainable UofL!
+Eco-Reps is designed to move the campus community beyond talk to action for a more sustainable UofL.
 We provide basic training and resources, service opportunities, and leadership positions as a point-person and peer-to-peer advocate for sustainability.
-Sign-up here to become an Eco-Rep!
-Follow on .
+Sign-up here to become an Eco-Rep. Follow on .

 Jan.
 31 -

 March 27 - Air Pollution Control District (online) (video)

 April 17 - Kentucky Health Justice Network (online) (video - starts at 3:30)

 Sept.
 25 - TBA

 Oct.
 30 - TBA

 Want to be a University of Louisville EcoRep?